Zankomag/PasswordManager/README.md

 [Service]
 WorkingDirectory=/path/to/publish/output/folder
 ExecStart=/usr/bin/dotnet /path/to/publish/output/folder/UPwdBot.dll
-Restart=no #change to always if you want
-RestartSec=10 # Restart service after 10 seconds if dotnet service crashes SyslogIdentifier=offershare-web-app
+Restart=no
+RestartSec=10
+SyslogIdentifier=offershare-web-app
 Environment=ASPNETCORE_ENVIRONMENT=Production

 [Install]
 WantedBy=multi-user.target
 ```
+Restart field can be set to "always" instead of "no" if you wish app to be restarted after crash

 After service configured type:
 ```
 sudo systemctl PasswordManagerBot.service